Hi.

 WWhat would Jesus code?

-Thanks to organizations such as Code for America, the techie community is increasingly starting to think about ways to leverage their engineering skills in volunteer public service projects.
+Thanks to organizations such as , the techie community is increasingly starting to think about ways to leverage their engineering skills in volunteer public service projects.
 I…

 SSólyom Fekete Family History Project